lulab/training/docs/README.md

 # Shared Scripts and Documents of Bioinfo Traning @ Lu Lab

-You will need to request a permission the view/edit this github project.
+You will need to request a permission to view/edit this github project.